Determining If Your Computer is 32-Bit or 64-Bit

 ANSWER

-In this article, we will explain how to determine if your system is a 32-Bit or 64-Bit system.
-Please select the option that is applicable to your operating system:
+In this article, we will explain how to determine if your system is a 32-bit or 64-bit system.
+Please select the applicable option below to learn more:

 To determine the system type for macOS

-1. Open the Apple menu and choose About This Mac.
+1. Open the Apple menu and select About This Mac.

 2. Click the System Report button.
 If you do not see this button, click More Info, then scroll down and click the System Report button.

-4. If you're using an Intel-based processor, you can use the chart below to identify your processor type.
+4. If you're using a Mac with an Intel-based processor, you can use the chart below to identify your system type.

 32 and 64 bit processor chart